Exploring the City

 The boys perform in a major concert series > at Saint Thomas Church throughout the school year, including the popular Messiah concerts in December, which are usually reviewed by the New York Times.

-In addition, the boys participate in a number of special events, including singing with Sting at the annual Rockefeller Center tree-lighting ceremony, and appearances on Good Morning America with Mariah Carey, Madonna, and Idina Menzel.
+In addition, the boys participate in a number of special events, including singing with Sting at the annual Rockefeller Center tree-lighting ceremony, and appearances on Good Morning America with Mariah Carey, Madonna, and Idina Menzel or the Today Show.

 On the classical front, they have performed the Saint Matthew Passion with the Berlin Philharmonic at the New York City Armory, sang at Carnegie Hall, participated in the BBC Christmas special with Jesse Norman and James Galway, and rang the closing bell of the New York City Stock Exchange, to name a few.